-1 $[\underline{(a)}]$ A best interests attorney shall advocate for a resolution of the proceeding 2 consistent with the best interests of the child based on the facts relevant to the proceeding and 3 according to criteria established by law related to the purposes of the proceeding.
-4 [(b) A best interests attorney, in a manner appropriate to the child's developmental 5 level, shall: 6 (1) explain the role of the best interests attorney to the child; and 7 (2) inform the child that, in providing assistance to the court, the attorney 8 may use information that the child gives to the attorney; and 9 (3) unless the child has a [child's attorney or] privately retained attorney: 10 (A) keep the child informed of the nature and status of the 11 proceeding; 12 (B) provide advice and counsel to the child; and 13 (C) review and accept or decline to accept any proposed stipulation 14 for an order affecting the child and explain to the court the basis for any opposition.
-15 16 (c) A best interests attorney is not bound by the child's expressed objectives but 17 shall consider the child's objectives with due regard to the child's developmental level in 18 determining what to advocate 19 (d) A best interests attorney may not disclose a child's confidential 20 communications with the attorneyor be compelled to disclose information relating to the 21 representation of the child except as permitted by [this state's rules of professional conduct for 22 attorneys] as if the child were in an attorney-client relationship with the attorney], but the attorney
+- [(a)] A best interests attorney shall advocate for a resolution of the proceeding consistent with the best interests of the child based on the facts relevant to the proceeding and according to criteria established by law related to the purposes of the proceeding. - [(b) A best interests attorney, in a manner appropriate to the child's developmental level, shall: - (1) explain the role of the best interests attorney to the child; and - (2) inform the child that, in providing assistance to the court, the attorney may use information that the child gives to the attorney. - (c) A best interests attorney is not bound by the child's expressed objectives but shall consider the child's objectives with due regard to the child's developmental level in determining what to advocate. - (d) A best interests attorney may not disclose or be compelled to disclose information relating to the representation of the child except as permitted by [this state's rules of professional conduct], but the attorney may use such information, including communications

-- may use such information, including communications received from the child's in confidences, - 2 for the purpose of performing the duties of a best interests attorney without disclosing the - 3 confidences. - 4 that the child was the source of the information.]
+- received from the child in confidence, for the purpose of performing the duties of a best interests - 2 attorney without disclosing that the child was the source of the information.]

-LEGISLATIVE NOTE TO SECTION 13: In states where the duties of attorneys can be prescribed only by rule of court or administrative guideline and not by legislative act, the duties listed in the bracketed provisions should be adopted by the appropriate measure.
+Legislative Note: In states where the duties of attorneys can be prescribed only by rule of court or administrative guideline and not by legislative act, the duties listed in the bracketed provisions should be adopted by the appropriate measure.
 In states that enact only subsection (a), the text of subsection (a) should immediately follow the heading of the section.
 A conforming amendment to a state's rules of professional conduct may be necessary to authorize the performance of the duties of the best interests attorney as described in this Section.